lorecol/SmartGate/ArucoPoseEstimation/README.md

 This folder contain all the useful code to perform an aruco pose estimation is principally based on the OpenCV official guide for [Aruco detection](https://docs.opencv.org/4.7.0/d5/dae/tutorial_aruco_detection.html)\

-It tries to find the pose of at least two aruco ids specified by the user and find the relative position and rotation with respect to a given marker id
+It tries to find the pose of at least two aruco markers ids specified by the user and find the relative position and rotation with respect to a given marker id